flyingmachine/nanoc-blog/content/programming/hey-rubyists-try-clojure.md

 and
 [Clojure, Made Simple](https://www.youtube.com/watch?v=VSdnJDO-xdg).

 Clojure's simplicity, however, takes a radically different form.
 In Clojure, you primarily care about two things: data and functions.
 You pass data to functions and get new data back.
-Yes, there's other interesting stuff like state management constructs and macros, just as there are other interesting aspects of ruby like modules and blocks.
-But the heart of Clojure is so simple any eighth grade algebra student can understand: hand some value to a function, and it hands you a new value back.
+Yes, there's other interesting stuff like state management constructs and macros, just as there are other interesting aspects of Ruby like modules and blocks.
+But the heart of Clojure is so simple any eighth grade algebra student can understand it: hand some value to a function, and it hands you a new value back.

 "But wait a minute," you might be thinking, "You can't just pass data around like that.
 Haven't you read POODR?
 What about encapsulation?
-What if one of those functions turns your data into something crazy, like a, uh, condescending walrus with goatee?"
+What if those functions mutate your data?"

 In Clojure, data is *immutable*.
 You can't change existing data, you can only derive new data; when you add 3 and 4, you don't change 3 or